andrew/ultimate-awesome/README.md

 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-AIDD](https://github.com/daiyun02211/awesome-AIDD) - Awesome AI-aided Drug Discovery.
-- [awesome-strava](https://github.com/dariusz-wozniak/awesome-strava) - A curated list of awesome Strava tools & resources.
 - [awesome-geocaching](https://github.com/FoxFil/awesome-geocaching) - 🌍 Websites, applications, and other resources for Geocaching.
 - [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .
 - [awesome-llms](https://github.com/jd-coderepos/awesome-llms) - 🤓 A collection of AWESOME structured summaries of Large Language Models (LLMs).
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
+- [Awesome-Diffusion-based-SLAM](https://github.com/KwanWaiPang/Awesome-Diffusion-based-SLAM) - Paper Survey for Diffusion-based SLAM.
 - [Apache-Airflow-Guide](https://github.com/mikeroyal/Apache-Airflow-Guide) - Apache Airflow Guide.
 - [Terraform-Guide](https://github.com/mikeroyal/Terraform-Guide) - Terraform Guide.
 - [Vulkan-Guide](https://github.com/mikeroyal/Vulkan-Guide) - Vulkan Guide.